There’s nothing else…just us and the cameras.

 7. Use white for contrast.
 White is my go-to color for table settings because it contrasts so nicely against just about any background.
 Black and white is an especially striking, high-contrast combination that photographs well.

 8. Rough it up.
 Texture is a key component in a good photograph, so consider incorporating natural elements like linen, burlap, rustic wood, and canvas into your tabletop design.

 9. Emulate what you love.
 Check Instagram for feeds that inspire you.
-Some of my favorites are Betsy Morgan Cary, L’Objet, Elephant Ceramics, Ashley Whittaker Design and India Hicks.
+Some of our favorites are L’Objet, Elephant Ceramics, Ashley Whittaker Design and India Hicks.
 Are you drawn to light and airy looks?
 Moody looks?
-A vintage vibe?
-For a vintage feel, use Instagram’s Nashville filter.
-It gives photos a great 1970s feeling, which I love.
+A ’70s vibe?
+For a vintage, feel try Instagram’s Nashville filter.

 10. Try and try again.
 Take an image, look at it, make adjustments, and then take another image.
 Take as many as you need to get just the photo you love!